EdwardSchaefer/Neighborhood-Map/README.md

 			AJAX call inside initMap() function to match the success callback *Added onerror attribute to Google Maps API script call in index.html to gracefully handle the AJAX call failing
+		*Added a functionality to populateInfoWindow so that unselected markers revert to the default red icon if they are no longer selected